learnk8s/learnk8s.io/src/microsAuthentication/content.md

 clientset, err := kubernetes.NewForConfig(config)
 ```

-The `InClusterConfig()` function automatically reads the service account token for the pod and hence you do not have to manually specify the filesystem path.
+The `InClusterConfig()` function automatically reads the Service Account Token for the Pod and hence you do not have to manually specify the path.

 Then, you construct a `TokenReview` object specifying the token you want to validate in the `Token` field: